 Influencer incubators have sprung up in major cities in China to foster, develop and promote new influencers.
 Becoming an influencer or a blogger is now a very desired career path for many Chinese millennials and many of these millennials have travelled and studied extensively overseas including Australia.

 Outside of China, there is a growing group of Chinese speaking influencers who are creating big follower bases and doing incredibly creative work with a variety of brands, products and events.
-Most of these young influencers came out to Australia, the UK and US as students and the proliferation of Chinese social media, and newly acquired spending power, sought out opportunities to show off and share their personal style.
+Most of these young influencers came out to Australia, the UK and the US as students and the proliferation of Chinese social media, and newly acquired spending power sought out opportunities to show off and share their personal style.

-One of the most influential of the group is an influencer called Mr Bags.
+One of the most influential of the group is a digital influencer called Mr Bags.
 A student at Brown University in New York, Mr Bags started a blog to document his love of designer handbags.
 In the last few years, he has designed limited editions for Bally, Longchamp and Fendi as is one of the most sought-after Chinese speaking influencers.

-While Australia does not yet have the equivalent of Mr Bags, there are a small but high-quality selection of travel, lifestyle, fashion and beauty influencers in Australia that brands can easily engage with for sponsored posts, product gifting and event appearances.
-This is a fantastically cost and time efficient solution for brands who are new to the China journey and looking to get some brand recognition with the Chinese market without the expense and difficulty of going through the many hoops in China.
+While Australia does not yet have the equivalent of Mr Bags, there are a small but high-quality selection of travel, lifestyle, fashion and beauty influencers in Australia that brands can easily engage with for sponsored social media posts, product gifting and event appearances.
+This is a fantastically cost and time-efficient solution for brands who are new to the China journey and looking to get some brand recognition with the Chinese market without the expense and difficulty of going through the many hoops in China.

-Once a brand has established a level of recognition amongst the home-based Chinese speaking audiences, stepping up to working in the mainland can be a lot less daunting.
+Once a brand has established a level of recognition amongst the home-based Chinese-speaking audiences, stepping up to working in the mainland can be a lot less daunting.

-By Jennifer Spark of Spark Communication
+With thanks to Jennifer Spark of Spark Communication